mmistakes/minimal-mistakes/_posts/2019-06-07-make-a-great-product-out-of-your-product-proposal.md

 ### 6.2 Fixed cost estimate

 The main advantage of a fixed cost estimate (e.g., broken down by phase) is its simplicity.
 The main drawback is that building a product is akin to doing research - the outcomes are always uncertain.
-While the time and material estimate is biased in favor of the people doing the work (because more time means more money), the fixed cost estimate is biased in favor of the company purchasing the services, as long as the bar on quality is maintained (which unfortunately is often not the case).
+While the time and material estimate is biased in favor of the people doing the work (because more time means more money), the fixed cost estimate is biased in favor of the company purchasing the product building services, as long as the bar on quality is maintained (which unfortunately is often not the case).

 ### 6.3 Target and cap cost